 What if my prepaid SIM card runs out of data?

 While there are many positives to prepaid SIM cards, the biggest downside is that you could be left without service if you exceed your SIM’s inclusions before you’re due to recharge again.
 Most providers allow you to top-up your SIM card with extra data or calls if you need them, but this usually comes at a higher cost than normal.
 And of course, you’ll need data to long onto the app to top-up anyway!
+This is where postpaid plans can be more flexible.

 Another important thing to keep in mind is which mobile network your SIM card will use.
 All SIM cards in Australia will use either the Telstra, Optus or Vodafone networks to deliver their services.
 While all three are wide-reaching in metro areas of the country, the Telstra network is generally considered superior for regional areas.
 Keep this in mind if your Australian travels see you heading out to the bush.